Techie + Gamers

 5. Very few people watched the first season

 The American version of Shark Tank premiered in 2009, following the success of its international counterparts.
-Daymond John, revealed that the first season struggled to attract views, which led to the show being moved to different time slots.
-Fortunately, the addition of Mark Cuban helped boost the show’s popularity.
+Daymond John, revealed that the first season struggled to attract views, this led to the show being moved to different time slots.
+Fortunately, the addition of Mark Cuban boosted the show’s popularity.

 6. A tough screening process

-It is extremely difficult for entrepreneurs to get onto Shark Tank.
+It’s extremely difficult for entrepreneurs to get onto Shark Tank.
 With an average of 35,000 to 40,000 applications every season, applicants need to go through multiple rounds of interviews and pitches.
-The producers also sometimes contact companies, encouraging them to apply for the show.
+The producers also sometimes contact companies, encouraging them to apply.
 Over the years, the quality of the businesses has improved thanks to this process.

 7. Not everyone makes it onto TV